 The original Red eTap wireless 11-speed shifting system has all but vanished from the shops — we've not been able to find a retailer who is still showing it as in stock, but you'll probably find some second-hand sets on eBay.

 Red eTap was the electronic version of SRAM’s top-level groupset, the first wireless shifting system on the market.
-The range comprised two shifters, a front derailleur and a rear derailleur, each powered by its own battery, plus the option of satellite shifters, called Blips, that are powered by what’s called a BlipBox.
+The range comprised two shifters, a front derailleur and a rear derailleur, each powered by its own battery, plus the option of satellite shifters, called Blips, powered by what’s called a BlipBox.

 When we say ‘wireless’, that means there are no cables between the shifters and the mechs, and there’s no cable between the two mechs either.
 The components communicate with one another using SRAM’s own communication protocol, not ANT+ or Bluetooth, and the brand doesn’t believe that system is susceptible either to interference or to deliberate hacking.
 The only wires visible are those running from the Blips to the main shifter body, however, they're covered completely by the bar tape.